Nillerr/Amplified.CSharp/README.md

 [![NuGet](https://img.shields.io/nuget/v/Amplified.CSharp.svg)]()

-Provides a set of types for use with C#.
+Provides a set of types that enables you to write expressive C# code.

  - `None`
  - `Some<T>`